 Most people who ship their bike will do so through a freight agent.
-Many airlines and shipping companies will only deal with you through an agent so that they know they will get all the correct paperwork.
+Many airlines and shipping companies will only deal with you through an agent, so that they know they will get all the correct paperwork.
 Cutting out the middleman may seem like a good idea, but you may not save a penny and you miss out on the advice that a good agent can give you.
 We use Motofreight as our lead freight agent.

 Air vs Sea

 Air freight is the quickest and nearly always the most reliable.
-Generally, it’s more expensive than sea freight, but transit times are in days, not weeks or months, and delays are also much shorter, so the timing of arrival is more guaranteed.
-At the other end, generally speaking, airports are easier to clear Customs, cost less in warehousing and timing is more guaranteed.
+Generally, it’s more expensive than sea freight, but transit times are in days, not weeks or months.
+Any delays are also much shorter, so the timing of arrival is more guaranteed.
+At the other end, normally, it is easier to clear your motorcycle through Customs, and there are less destination charges.

 Sea freighting takes longer and can be more unpredictable, unreliable and often has hidden charges – ports are more unionised and bureaucratic.
 Sea options are:

-If there’s a group of you, container freighting is very cost effective.
-You can hire a standard 20-foot container which can normally take at least six bikes.
+If there’s a group of you, container freighting is very cost effective in your own dedicated container.
+A standard 20-foot container can normally take at least six bikes.
 You can load it how you want (subject to the conditions of any in transit insurance); just line the bikes up and strap to the bottom of the container.
 Full crating is not necessary.

-If you’re on your own, your bike will need to be put in a crate as it will go into a shared container with other people’s belongings.
+If you’re on your own, your bike will need to be put in a crate, because it will be packed into a shared container with other people’s belongings.
 Shared containers can be very unpredictable for timing, because they will only leave when full.

 - No more than two litres of fuel should be left in the tank.
 Some airlines insist it all has to come out, and they will check.